Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Introduction

-Lastly, we also show that the asymptotic variance of the proposed estimator with stabilized weights is smaller with the estimated propensity score than when the true propensity score is known.
-Although a similar result has been derived for the IPW estimator in the i.i.d. setting \citep{hirano2003efficient}, we are the first to extend this result to the H\'ajek estimator and to the spatio-temporal setting.
+Although our asymptotic variance is not identifiable, we derive an upper bound and propose its consistent estimator.
+This new estimator has a much improved finite-sample performance compared to a direct extension of the variance bound estimator developed for the IPW estimator in \cite{papadogeorgou2022causal}.
+Simulation studies indicate that the empirical coverage of the resulting confidence intervals based on the variance bound is close to the nominal level, even in complex data-generating scenarios (\cref{sec:simulation}).
+In addition, we show that the asymptotic variance of the proposed estimator with stabilized IPW weights is no greater when the propensity score is estimated than when it is known.
+A similar result has been obtained for the standard IPW estimator in the i.i.d. \citep{hirano2003efficient} and spatio-temporal settings \citep{papadogeorgou2022causal}.
+We generalize these results to the stabilized IPW estimator in the spatio-temporal setting.

+Furthermore, we develop an asymptotically valid statistical test of no heterogeneous treatment effect.
+Our test contrasts with the existing ones that are only applicable to i.i.d. data with no spatial or temporal interference \citep[e.g.,][]{crump2008nonparametric, sant2021nonparametric}.
+Lastly, we propose a sensitivity analysis framework to evaluate the robustness of our estimates to violations of key assumptions (\cref{sec:sensitivity}).

-Our empirical analysis considers a stochastic intervention that increases the average daily airstrikes from 1 to 6 over a varying number of consecutive days while keeping their spatial distributions unchanged.
-We estimate the effect of this change in airstrike intensity on insurgent attacks as a function of US economic aid provided in each district in the previous month.
-We find that districts receiving aid in the previous month tend to experience increased insurgent attacks following intensified airstrikes.
-These effects become greater as the amount of aid per capita increases, although this pattern is found when the per capita aid amount is relatively small.
+Our application comes from the Iraq War (2003-2011), where the United States (US) used both economic aid and airstrikes as part of the “hearts and minds’’ counterinsurgency campaign (\cref{sec:application}).
+Drawing on newly declassified geolocated data, we examine how prior aid programs moderated the effects of US airstrikes on insurgent violence.
+We find that districts receiving aid tend to experience increased insurgent attacks following intensified airstrikes, and these effects grow as aid per capita rises, even when the amounts are relatively small.
 Our findings challenge the prevailing expectations that economic aid and airstrikes work together to reduce short-term insurgent attacks.